tomka700/Minimal-path/README.md

 ---

 ### Possible Optimizations
-- better branch prediction
-  - current was tested at `n = 8`
 - making use of more / better built-ins?
   <br><br>
 - checking whether or not the remaining 0s are connected